topij/FileUtils/docs/TESTING.md

 - **Fast**: Complete test suite runs in < 1 minute
 - **Maintainable**: Clear test structure and naming

+### Test Count Summary

+- **Unit Tests**: 54 tests covering core functionality
+- **Integration Tests**: 3 tests covering end-to-end workflows
+- **Total Coverage**: 57 tests across all major features
+- **Configurable Directory Tests**: 7 new tests for directory customization
+- **Excel ↔ CSV Tests**: 7 tests for conversion workflows

 ## Conclusion

-The FileUtils test suite provides comprehensive validation of all core functionality, with particular emphasis on the Excel ↔ CSV conversion workflow.
+The FileUtils test suite provides comprehensive validation of all core functionality, with particular emphasis on the Excel ↔ CSV conversion workflow and configurable directory features.
 The tests ensure data integrity, proper error handling, and real-world usability while maintaining fast execution and clear documentation.

 The combination of unit tests (for individual method validation) and integration tests (for complete workflow validation) provides confidence that FileUtils is robust, reliable, and ready for production use.
+The configurable directory tests ensure that domain-specific workflows can be implemented seamlessly while maintaining backward compatibility.